Mark Huddleston takes over as head coach of Lynn Camp High School's football program

-CORBIN — Mark Huddleston has been announced as the new head coach of the Lynn Camp High School football program today, replacing former head coach Allen Harris, who resigned in early March.
+CORBIN — Mark Huddleston was announced last Friday as the Lynn Camp High School football program's new head coach, replacing former head coach Allen Harris, who resigned in early March.

 "I'd like to thank my wife LeAnne, daughter Maci, and my family for their support and encouragement,” Huddleston said.
 "I'd also like to thank Mr. Pennington, Mrs. Dixon, Mr. Prewitt, and Mr. Ledington for giving me this terrific opportunity.
 I'm super excited to be able to represent this fine school and the Lynn Camp community.
 I'm proud to be a part of the Lynn Camp family.